DarkCat09/python-scripts/README.md

 - `lpucoznet_parser.py` - script for downloading Linkin Park albums.
 - `minecraft_*.py` - some interesting scripts on Minecraft API.
 - `music_rnd_pauser.py` - randomly pause music; press ENTER to resume.
 Pass the filename (MP3 recommended) as the first argument.
+- `soi.py` - FJCamera saves incorrect jpeg, with twice or triple StartOfImage, so I have to write a script for removing SOI, that works with multiple images.
 - `speechrecog.py` - example of using Google speech recognition (module `SpeechRecognition`).
 - `translit.py` - transliteration for Russian text.
 Original file: [aruseni/translit_v4.py](https://gist.github.com/aruseni/1685068)
 - `virustotal_scanning.py` - scanning files on VT.